pavanuppuluri/Multi-Threading-Concurrency-Executor-Framework/README.md

 This repository covers

-- different thread pools,
+- Java executor framework and different thread pools
-- their key differences and
+- their key differences
 - real world use cases
 - code examples